Ireland's decarbonisation trilemma

 |Non ETS Other||4|

-Natural gas is a cleaner alternative to coal, peat, and oil.
-Replacing these fuels with natural gas in electricity generation and heating will provide immediate emissions reductions.
+Natural gas emits 40% less CO2 than coal and 22% less CO2 than oil.
+Replacing these fuels with natural gas in heating, industry, transport and electricity generation provides immediate emissions reductions.